Event Highlights: UNESCO Chair Book Talk: Time in Education Policy Transfer

 4 to 5.15 pm CEST / 10 to 11.15 am EST

-This event is organised in partnership with Teachers College, Columbia University, the KIX EMAP hub and the UNESCO Chair in Comparative Education Policy.
+This event was organised in partnership with Teachers College, Columbia University, the KIX EMAP Hub and the UNESCO Chair in Comparative Education Policy.

 Speakers: